PhilipYip1988/python-tutorials/008_functions/readme.md

 ![img_052](./images/img_052.png)

-Thefunction above can be modified, to assert that each input is a string:
+The function above can be modified, to assert that each input is a string:

 ```
 def print_words(word1, word2, word3="Hello", word4="Goodbye"):